 - a.
-ALL proposed habitable rooms - kitchen, living room and bedroom - achieve the minimum target daylight levels.
-(29 out of 29 assessed rooms).
+ALL proposed habitable rooms - kitchen, living room and bedrooms - achieve the minimum target daylight levels.
+(23 out of 23 assessed rooms).
 Thus, the proposed scheme passes in relation to internal daylight distribution.

 It is worth noting that the daylight standards are for guidance and their purpose is to encourage good daylight levels within a dwelling as a whole.
-In this development the daylight & sunlight levels have achieved a satisfactory result.
+In this development the daylight & sunlight levels have achieve a satisfactory result.